2 Thessalonians 3

 Notes

 In verse 12, Paul pairs two verbs of authority: παραγγέλλομεν καὶ παρακαλοῦμεν ("we command and urge").
-The first is the military command word; the second, παρακαλέω, adds a note of pastoral appeal.
+The first is the military command word; the second, παρακαλέω, adds a pastoral note.
 Together they balance firmness with compassion.
 The phrase μετὰ ἡσυχίας ("with quietness") stands in deliberate contrast to the busybody behavior: instead of meddling in others' affairs, they should settle down and quietly attend to their own livelihood.
 The expression "eat their own bread" means to provide for themselves rather than living off the community.

 Verse 13 turns to the faithful majority with the emphatic ὑμεῖς δέ ("but you").
-The verb ἐγκακήσητε (from ἐκκακέω, "to lose heart, to grow weary") warns against a real danger: those who are doing the right thing may become discouraged either by the behavior of the idle or by the sheer effort of persevering.
-The rare compound καλοποιοῦντες ("doing good") occurs only here in the New Testament and emphasizes that their good conduct should continue undiminished regardless of others' failings.
+The verb ἐγκακήσητε (from ἐκκακέω, "to lose heart, to grow weary") warns against a real danger: those who are doing the right thing may become discouraged either by the behavior of the idle or by the effort of persevering.
+The rare compound καλοποιοῦντες ("doing good") occurs only here in the New Testament and emphasizes that their good conduct should continue regardless of others' failings.
 A similar exhortation appears in Galatians 6:9.

 Discipline Within the Community (vv.
 14-15)